 Differences Between One- and Two-Stage Furnaces

 Two-stage furnaces, by comparison, have two stages of operation, low and high.
-While in the low stage, the furnace runs at [lower|reduced} capacity in order to maintain the desired temperature more efficiently.
-When additional warmth or cooling is necessary, the furnace will shift to its high stage and operate at maximum capacity.
+While in the low stage, the furnace runs at lower capacity in order to maintain the desired temperature more efficiently.
+When additional warmth or cooling is necessary, the furnace will change over to its high stage and operate at full capacity.

 Make Your Furnace Installation Appointment with Fleming Heating & Air Conditioning Inc Today